natesworksdev/Ryujinx/CONTRIBUTING.md

     - Check if all the Continuous Integration checks are passing.
 Refer to [Actions](https://github.com/Ryujinx/Ryujinx/actions) to check for outstanding errors.
 8. Wait for feedback or approval of your changes from the [core development team](https://github.com/orgs/Ryujinx/teams/developers)
     - Details about the pull request [review procedure](docs/workflow/ci/pr-guide.md).
-9. When area owners have signed off, and all checks are green, your PR will be merged.
+9. When the team members have signed off, and all checks are green, your PR will be merged.
     - The next official build will automatically include your change.
     - You can delete the branch you used for making the change.